 Typically used with cPanel hosts, the .htaccess file’s main role is to configure rules and set up system-wide settings.
 Since we’re talking about hiding the login page, .htaccess can handle that in two specific ways.

 The first one is about password-protecting your login page with a .htpasswd so that anyone reaching your login page will be required to put in a password before accessing the login page.
 If you’re a Kinsta client, we use Nginx, and therefore there is no .htaccess file.
-You will need to reach out to our support team and we can easily add this for you.
+You can use our htpasswd tool to password protect your entire site, or reach out to our support team to lock down just your login page.

 The second option you have is enabling access to your login page based on a list of trusted IP addresses.